 Computer Clock Offset Notification

-Backblaze relies on the customer’s computer clock to be fairly accurate in order to properly tag the date files are created, modified, and backed up and keep this in sync with files in the datacenter.
-This release added a notification if the computer’s clock is incorrect by more than 2 days.
+Backblaze relies on the customer’s computer clock to be fairly accurate in order to properly tag the date files when they are created, modified, and backed up and keep this in sync with files in the data center.
+This release added a notification if the computer’s clock is incorrect by more than two days.

 Cloned Hard Drive Fixes